ktllee/plug_problem/README.md

 This puzzle was inspired by the question ["Number of ways to arrange pairs of integers with distance constraint"](http://math.stackexchange.com/questions/4124452/number-of-ways-to-arrange-pairs-of-integers-with-distance-constraint) on StackExchange Math.

+Note that most of the research/exploration is currently focused on trains of Cuisenaire rods.
+Code relating to that research is in the [`cuisenaire`](/cuisenaire) directory.

 ## Current Definitions

 + Plug - an object with connected prongs and gaps, where prongs can take up spaces in a strip